-However, this is not to suggest that we can now stop looking for additional tools.
+However, this is not to suggest that we can now stop looking for additional tools to evaluate imprecision or to assess methods for achieving approximate but credible solutions to complex problems.
 Realistically, even fuzzy systems, as they are posed now, can be described as shallow models in the sense that they are primarily used in deductive reasoning.
-This is the kind of reasoning where we infer the specific from the general.
-For example, in the game of tic-tac-toe there are only a few moves for the entire game; we can deduce our next move from the previous move, and our knowledge of the game.
-It is this kind of reasoning that we also called shallow reasoning, since our knowledge, as expressed linguistically, is of a shallow and meager kind.
-In contrast to this is the kind of reasoning that is inductive, where we infer the general from the particular; this method of inference is called deep, because our knowledge is of a deep and substantial kind - a game of chess would be closer to an inductive kind of model.
+This is the kind of reasoning in which we infer the specific from the general.
+For example, in the game of tic-tac-toe, there are only a few moves for the entire game; we can deduce our next move from the previous move and our knowledge of the game.
+It is this kind of reasoning that we also called shallow reasoning, because our knowledge, as expressed linguistically, is of a shallow and meager kind.
+In contrast to this is the kind of reasoning that is inductive, where we infer the general from the particular; this method of inference is called deep, because our knowledge is of a deep and substantial kind-a game of chess would be closer to an inductive kind of model.

-We should understand the distinction between using mathematical models to account for observed data, and using mathematical models to describe the underlying process by which the observed data are generated or produced by nature [Arciszewski et al., 2003].
-Models of systems where the behavior can be observed, and whose predictions can only account for these observed data, are said to be shallow, as they do not account for the underlying realities.
+We should understand the distinction between using mathematical models to account for observed data and using mathematical models to describe the underlying process by which the observed data are generated or produced by nature (Arciszewski, Sauer, and Schum, 2003).
+Models of systems where the behavior can be observed, and whose predictions can only account for these observed data, are said to be shallow because they do not account for the underlying realities.
 Deep models, those of the inductive kind, are alleged to capture the physical process by which nature has produced the results we have observed.
-In his Republic (360 BC), Plato suggests the idea that things that are perceived are only imperfect copies of the true reality that can only be comprehended by pure thought.
-Plato was fond of mathematics, and he saw in its very precise structure of logic idealized abstraction and separation from the material world.
-He thought of these things being so important, that above the doorway to his Academy was placed the inscription "Let no one ignorant of mathematics enter here."
-In Plato's doctrine of forms, he argued that the phenomenal world was a mere shadowy image of the eternal, immutable real world, and that matter was docile and disorderly, governed by a Mind that was the source of coherence, harmony, and orderliness.
+In his Republic (360 B.C./1991), Plato suggests the idea that things that are perceived are only imperfect copies of the true reality that can only be comprehended by pure thought.
+Plato was fond of mathematics, and he saw in its precise structure of logic idealized abstraction and separation from the material world.
+He thought of these things being so important that above the doorway to his Academy was placed the inscription "Let no one ignorant of mathematics enter here."
+In Plato's doctrine of forms, he argued that the phenomenal world was a mere shadowy image of the eternal, immutable real world, and that matter was docile and disorderly governed by a mind that was the source of coherence, harmony, and orderliness.
 He argued that if man was occupied with the things of the senses, then he could never gain true knowledge.
-In his work the Phaedo he declares that as mere mortals we cannot expect to attain absolute truth about the universe, but instead must be content with developing a descriptive picture - a model [Barrow, 2000].
+In his work the Phaedo, he declares that as mere mortals we cannot expect to attain absolute truth about the universe, but instead must be content with developing a descriptive picture-a model (Barrow, 2000).